jumpingrock/rockpaperscissor/readme.md

 to run test simply type 'npm test' into your terminal.

-to refactor for lizard spock, add required if-else logic and change spock variable to true.
+refactored and extended to include spock

 Thank you for giving me the chance to do this assignment!
 Dont know if i did enough hope it is!